evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 ## The coordinate system

 Since the Earth is rotating around the Sun it makes sense to use polar coordinate system shown on Figure 1.
-The coordinates will be: the angle 𝜃 and the distance *r* between the centers of the Sun and the Earth.
+The coordinates will be: the angle &theta; and the distance *r* between the centers of the Sun and the Earth.

 <div class='isTextCentered'>
   <img class='isMax300PxWide' src='/image/blog/2016-08-31-earth-orbit-simulation/0010_coordinate_system.png' alt='Coordinate system and variables'>